-So - the big debate.
-When the stall is empty, do you keep the stall door totally shut or totally open??
-And why does it matter?
+When the stall is empty, do you keep the stall door open or closed?

-So now the question becomes - all the way open or all the way closed??
+- So now the question becomes – all the way open or all the way closed?
 I have seen a loose horse try and trot back into his stall.
 The door was closed, so after thinking about things for a second, he decided to RUN.
 Down the road, over the fence, to the neighbors.
 At great risk of road founder and traffic!
-I have also seen a horse run into any empty stall with open doors, even if it wasn’t his stall, just to find a safe spot.
+I have also seen a horse run into any empty stall with open doors, even if it wasn’t his stall, just to find a safe spot to hide.